MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-07-Use-SQL-warehouse.md

 4. Use the **&#9658;Run (1000)** button to run the SQL code.
 5. When the code has been successfully executed, in the **Schema browser** pane, use the refresh button at the top of the pane to refresh the list.
 Then expand **hive_metastore** and **retail_db**, and observe that the database has been created, but contains no tables.

-You can use the **default** database for your tables, but when building an analytical data store its best to create custom databases for specific data.
+You can use the **default** database for your tables, but when building an analytical data store it's best to create custom databases for specific data.

 ## Create a table

-1. Download the [**products.csv**](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-databricks/main/data/products.csv) file to your local computer, saving it as **products.csv**.
+1. Download the [`products.csv`](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-databricks/main/data/products.csv) file to your local computer, saving it as **products.csv**.
 1. In the Azure Databricks workspace portal, in the sidebar, select **(+) New** and then select **Data**.
 1. In the **Add data** page, select **Create or modify table** and upload the **products.csv** file you downloaded to your computer.
 1. In the **Create or modify table from file upload** page, select the **retail_db** schema and set the table name to **products**.
 Then select **Create table** on the bottom right corner of the page.